joemurrell/brevitybot/readme.md

 - `/define <term>` — Look up a term's definition without marking it as used
 - `/reloadterms` — Refresh the term list from Wikipedia
 - `/setfrequency <1-24>` — Set posting frequency per server (in hours)
+- `/enableposting` — Enable automatic daily posting of brevity terms in the current channel.
+- `/disableposting` — Disable automatic daily posting of brevity terms in the current channel.

 ## How It Works